RoMinjun/mlb-discord-rpc/README.md

   mlb-rpc --team TOR
 ```

-To run the bridge server instead:
+To run the RPC server instead:

 ```sh
 docker run --rm -it -p 6463:6463 \